Watershed Inspection and Drinking Water Quality

 Connecticut Public Health Code requires water supply companies to conduct the Watershed Inspections annually as a way to protect water quality and prevent pollution of drinking water at its source.

 How does the Watershed Inspection work?

-If a problem is discovered in the course of our inspection, the property owner will be notified in writing with recommendations to correct the issues and is given reasonable time to correct the problem.
+If a problem is discovered in the course of the inspection, the property owner will be notified in writing with recommendations and given reasonable time to correct the issues.

-The 2019 Watershed inspections will begin on April 1st and will go throughout the summer.
+The 2019 Watershed Inspections began on April 1st and will continue throughout the summer.